texsydo/dorep-for-jekyll/README.md

 **DoRep Jekyll**

-Documenting representation of textual systems as a Jekyll static website.
+Representing a textual system document as a static website generated with Jekyll.

 Copyright © 2023–2025 Tobias Briones.
 All rights reserved.